sewiteskinder/diabetes-predictors/README.md

 ![Screenshot 2023-06-08 at 9 56 58 PM](https://github.com/sewiteskinder/diabetes-predictors/assets/114887398/68d86cd5-7c04-4388-8cd6-21293ad988ff)

 Results suggest Oversampling Model is accurate for predicting "diabetics" and the Logistic Regression model is more accurate at predicting "non diabetics".
-We would recommend using the Oversampling model overall because of the balance accuracy of 0.91 compared to the Logistic and TensorFlow at 0.82 and 0.81, respectively.
+We would recommend using the Oversampling model overall because of the balance accuracy of 0.85 compared to the Logistic and TensorFlow at 0.82 and 0.85, respectively.
+This is because the oversampling compensates for the minority group in the dataset.

 ## Team members:
 Sewit Eskinder, Eduardo Peris, Arunkumar Sridharan, Daniela Castellon, Kudirat Abdulsalam